harshithashetty0305/CSE-A-FAIML-Assignments/Individual Task/Module 1/README.md

 ### 9.2 AI in Healthcare and Finance

+Artificial Intelligence has significantly transformed both healthcare and finance by improving accuracy, efficiency, and decision-making.
+In healthcare, AI systems analyze medical images, detect diseases such as cancer at early stages, predict patient risks, and assist doctors in diagnosis and treatment planning.
+Machine learning models can process large volumes of patient data to identify patterns that may not be visible to humans.

-AI is now widely used for medical diagnosis, drug discovery, fraud detection, and risk assessment.
-These applications demonstrate the growing integration of AI into critical industries.
+In finance, AI is widely used for fraud detection, credit scoring, algorithmic trading, and risk management.
+By analyzing massive transaction data in real time, AI systems can identify suspicious activities and market trends quickly.
+These applications demonstrate how AI is solving complex real-world problems and enhancing performance in critical sectors.

 ### 9.3 Ethical AI and Responsible Development